jeffgerhard/spect/roadmap.md

 ### last steps left to complete in phase 1:
 - remove my personal site-specific stuff (mostly done but not 100%)
 - short-term hook to call external tag libraries
-- look into making snippets expand into full text / keep this accessible tho
+- fix snippets in general; look into making snippets expand into full text / keep this accessible tho
 - split out stylesheets (external to spect, really), make diff. categories diff. colors?
 - __clean up code__ for redundancy / pythonicness / modularity / theoretically usable by other people
 - clean up variable names; look at python best practices
 - generate blank index.html files for any exposed folders (admin, scripts, styles)
 - reassess deleting outdated directories!
 - use tempfile for .spect files (i'm running on a dropbox folder and dbx is occasionally interfering)
+- ARIA tags and accessbility assessment
+- work on "front page" of website / possibly include images for recent posts if applicable; also probably I will want to makes some entries 'featured' and some never display on the front page. so like, "featured: featured" or "featured: never" could be entry options.

 ## PHASE 2
 - start tracking versions and start figuring out git amend commands :)